krishnagopika/InterviewQuestions/Collections/Collections.md

 Ans: line 1: HashMap<String,Integer> Deck = new HashMap<>();
      line 2: Deck.put("King of Spades",1);

-4. Cadbury wants to name their new choclate after the most common employee name in the company write a code to find out the most common name.
+4. Cadbury wants to name their new chocolate after the most common employee name in the company write a code to find out the most common name.

 sol: